 Evergreen

-Located on a leafy Malvern street, a residence originally designed by architect Marcus Martin in the 1930s required a refresh for the clients after their children had left home.
+Located on a leafy Malvern street, this 1930s residence originally designed by architect Marcus Martin required a comprehensive refresh for a couple in a new phase of their life.

-The brief was to create a sense of warmth and comfort, reimagine an under-used sector of the home and create a greater connection with the generous outdoors area.
+The brief was to create a home of warmth and comfort, reimagining an underused section of the home and creating greater connection with the outdoors.

 Evergreen Malvern